 - If you still have doubts call your direct supervisor for further guidance.

-Most importantly, never be afraid to explain that you wish to verify someone’s identity prior to letting them into the pharmacy.
+Most importantly, never be afraid to explain that you wish to verify someone’s identity prior to letting them into your practice or place of business.
 A regulatory agent will ALWAYS show identification.
 Look at it.
 Does the picture match?
 Does it have the correct agency name on it?
 It only takes a few minutes to verify.
 Sadly, it can take years to correct ID theft.
 If you should become a victim of identity theft, report the incident to the Federal Trade Commission at consumer.ftc.gov/features/feature-0014-identity-theft.

 For more about what the imposters are willing to do, please see this fax that was delivered to a dentist on 12/7/2020.
 Besides being riddled with grammatical errors, it is without a doubt a false report and the Board Director's signature was even forged.